prajitrr/cse15l-lab-reports/lab-report-1.md

 ## Examples of the `cat` command:
 1. With no arguments:
-   a. ```
+   1. ```
       ```
-   b.
-The absolute path to the working directory when the command was run was `/Users/prajitrajkumar/lecture1`.
+   2. The absolute path to the working directory when the command was run was `/Users/prajitrajkumar/lecture1`.
 2. With a directory as an argument:
    1. ```